‘I highly recommend reading this with your child so that you are both knowledgeable and ready to accept anyone for who

 If you wish to order multiple books or for delivery outside the UK please email [email protected] for a quote.

-Payments are taken via PayPal but if you don’t have a PayPal account please follow the link that says ‘Pay by Debit or Credit Card’.
-If you would like your book signed and dedicated please send an email directly to us after you order.
+Payments are taken via PayPal but if you don’t have a PayPal account please follow the link on PayPal that says ‘Pay by Debit or Credit Card’.
+If you would like your book signed and dedicated please send an email to [email protected] after you order.

 A little girl called Juliette, who has Down’s syndrome, shares her own personal and unique feelings, hopes, dreams and characteristics in a story based on a real person that will delight and inspire young readers, encouraging them to discover their talents, reach for the stars and behave with more love and kindness.

 A little bit EXTRAORDINARY encourages empathy and understanding while highlighting the importance of integration in schools and communities.